Indemnity and Oblivion Act

-The Indemnity and Oblivion Act 1660 was an Act of the Parliament of England (12 Cha.
-II c.
-11), the long title of which is "An Act of Free and General Pardon, Indemnity, and Oblivion".
+The Indemnity and Oblivion Act 1660 (12 Cha.
+2. c.
+11) was an act of the Parliament of England, the long title of which is "An Act of Free and Generall Pardon, Indemnity, and Oblivion".
 This act was a general pardon for everyone who had committed crimes during the English Civil War and subsequent Commonwealth period, with the exception of certain crimes such as murder (without a licence granted by King or Parliament), piracy, buggery, rape and witchcraft, and people named in the act such as those involved in the regicide of Charles I. It also said that no action was to be taken against those involved at any later time, and that the Interregnum was to be legally forgotten.